etching-net/etching-net.github.io/README.md

 Here are three ways you can help right now:

 1) [**INDEX**](https://github.com/etching-net/etching-net.github.io/edit/main/README.md) – Add the ordinal of an existing digital artifact to be included in the list.
-(Types: ART, HOW-TO, RELIGION, SCIENCE)
+(Types: ART, HISTORY, HOW-TO, RELIGION, SCIENCE)

 2) [**INSCRIBE**](https://github.com/users/etching-net/projects/1) – Suggest an inscription, review the content of a proposal in progress, or inscribe a new digital artifact yourself.